Branch Brook Park

 About the Location

-The park is divided into four sections: the North Division, which is the most natural; the Middle Division, containing ball fields and paths; the South Division, which is the oldest segment; and the Park Extension area, which has the highest concentration of cherry trees.
+The park is neatly divided into four distinct areas: the North Division keeps things wild and natural; the Middle Division is where you'll discover ball fields and walking paths; the South Division holds the park's oldest areas; and the Park Extension is cherry blossom central (more on that in a moment).

 All Features & Facilities